usgs/geomag-algorithms/docs/XYZ.md

 (not-a-number values), but more typical for Geomag data, these are values like 99999, which can lead to seemingly valid, but erroneous values at times when the raw data were known to be bad.

+# Algorithm

+The geomag algorithm references the 3 reference frames as geo for geographic/cartesian, obs for observatory and mag for magnetic/cylindrical.
+In reference to this article

+- geo is XYZ
+- obs is heZ
+- mag is HDZ

+The underlying library provides calculations for both the basic conversions, such as get_get_y_from_mag, which is based off of Y = H sin(D), and higher level conversions, such as get_geo_from_mag.
+(Which converts HD to XY)

+Upper libraries only provide higher level conversions, ie get_geo_from_mag.
+This is the level most users should be accessing.

+Note: In the algorithm, all channels are uppercase.
+We use context (ie obs vs. mag), to differentiate between h,e and HD.
+This mirrors the various data formats, (ie IAGA2002, etc).

+## Declination Angular Units

+The library internally uses radians for all angles, and factories convert into this standard.
+You can optionally reference the ChannelConverter.get_radians_from_minutes.

+##Declination Baseline

+The library IAGA factory attempts to parse DECBAS from the iaga comments section.
+You can optionally link to metadata for where users can find this.

+##Data Flags

+The library internally represents data gaps as NaN, and factories convert to this where possible.